parallelvirtualcluster/pvc-installer/README.md

-# PVC Live Installer
+# PVC Live Node Installer

+**NOTICE FOR GITHUB**: This repository is a read-only mirror of the PVC repositories from my personal GitLab instance.
+Pull requests submitted here will not be merged.
+Issues submitted here will however be treated as authoritative.

-This repository contains the generator and configurations for the PVC Live Installer ISO.
-This ISO provides a quick and convenient way to install a PVC base system to a physical server, ready to then be provisioned using the [`pvc-ansible`](https://git.bonifacelabs.ca/parallelvirtualcluster/pvc-ansible) configuration framework.
+This repository contains the generator and configurations for the PVC Live Node Installer ISO.
+This ISO provides a quick and convenient way to install a PVC base system to a physical server, ready to then be provisioned using the [PVC Ansible](https://github.com/parallelvirtualcluster/pvc-ansible) configuration framework.
+Part of the [Parallel Virtual Cluster system](https://github.com/parallelvirtualcluster/pvc).

 ## Using